-Similarly, New York University has the “Game Center ”, which focuses on the value that video games have as a cultural phenomenon, even as much as theatre and dance.
-They treat this as the driving force behind their education program, bettering the future of this culture-changing industry by building up the newest wave of game designers and programmers. \
+Similarly, New York University has the “Game Center ”, which is one of the many colleges for gamers that focuses on the value that video games have as a cultural phenomenon, even as much as theatre and dance.
+They treat this as the driving force behind their game design college program, bettering the future of this culture-changing industry by building up the newest wave of game designers and programmers.

 The Game Center offers both a bachelor’s degree and a master’s of fine arts.
-Either of these is the perfect choice for fledgling designers.
-Right off the bat, this program starts by teaching you the fundamentals of game design, digital programming, and development.
-The end of the program is a one-year thesis of a game you made yourself or with help from a team, so you will have at least one game under your belt when you leave.
+Either of these is the perfect choice for fledgling designers interested in a game development college.
+Right off the bat, those video game development courses start by teaching you the fundamentals of game design, and digital programming.
+NYU’s Video gaming college program has a one-year thesis of a game you made yourself or with help from a team, so you will have at least one game under your belt when you leave.

 What’s also nice is that NYU offers financial assistance programs to students, and connects them to potential internships and jobs all throughout their studies.
-This is a very accessible program; you don’t need to know much about game design going in to benefit from it.
+This is one of the most accessible colleges for gaming, you don’t need to know much about game design going in to benefit from it.
 Finally, there is a wide variety of electives, making this a wonderful way to learn the ins and outs of game design.

 Massachusetts Institute of Technology

-MIT, a famous institute that needs little introduction, actually does not have a game design or degree program.
+MIT, a famous institute that needs little introduction, actually does not have a degree program.
 However, they do have the MIT Game Lab, which allows MIT students to create their own programs of study, using a number of related parent programs.